MicrosoftDocs/azure-docs/articles/iot-central/core/quick-create-pnp-device.md

 ## Prerequisites

-Complete the [Create an Azure IoT Central application](./quick-deploy-iot-central.md) quickstart to create an IoT Central application using the **Custom app > Preview application** template.
+Complete the [Create an Azure IoT Central application](./quick-deploy-iot-central.md) quickstart to create an IoT Central application using the **Custom app > Custom application** template.

 ## Create a template